 From July to October Kalbarri National Park is ablaze with colour as wildflowers like banksias, grevillias, kangaroo paws and feather flowers spring to life.
 The park is rich in bird life and other animals.
 Most native mammals are nocturnal, but you can sometimes see western grey kangaroos and emus during the day.

-Kalbarri is a six and a half hour drive north of Perth.
+Kalbarri is a six - seven hour drive (590km) north of Perth.

 Prices for the park - $13/car (up to eight legally seated people)